 10th Street Ramp

-The Chamber will advocate for completion of the I-235/Harrison/10th Street Ramp access improvements by 2014.
+The Chamber will advocate for completion of the I-235/Harrison/10th Street Ramp access improvements during 2015.

-Passenger rail service is a key component of the development of the Oklahoma City intermodal hub and the future development of commuter and light rail throughout the metropolitan area.
+Passenger rail service is a key component of the development of the Oklahoma City intermodal hub and the future development of commuter rail throughout the metropolitan area.
 The Chamber will work with the Congressional delegation, ODOT and ACOG to oppose efforts to reduce or eliminate the federal subsidy received by Oklahoma to operate the Heartland Flyer Amtrak service to Fort Worth, Texas.
+Moreover, the Chamber supports efforts by ODOT to negotiate with the State of Texas and Amtrak to ensure Amtrak can be maintained as the passenger rail carrier.

-The Chamber supports continued dialogue on extending the Heartland Flyer Amtrak service to Newton, Kansas – which would connect Oklahoma City to St. Louis, Chicago and other locations on the Amtrak system.
+The Chamber supports continued dialogue on extending the Heartland Flyer Amtrak service to Newton, Kan. – which would connect Oklahoma City to Kansas City, St. Louis, Chicago and other locations on the Amtrak system.

 The Chamber supports increased funding for construction of additional parking to allow continued economic development downtown.